Eic Tartu Logo Background 2

 The 2026 New Phytologist Editor-in-Chief symposium will celebrate this work, bringing together researchers whose studies draw on collections in all their forms.
 We warmly invite contributions and participation in this one-day symposium in Tartu, Estonia.

-Additional details will be announced soon.
 Join our events mailing list to receive updates and further information.